omnajjar/MxPWA/README.md

 ```sh
 > workbox generateSW
 ```
-This command will make use of the configuration in our `workbox-config.js` to generate a service worker `sw.js` in the `theme` folder of our app.
+This command will make use of the configurations in our `workbox-config.js` to generate a service worker `sw.js` in the `theme` folder of our app.

 > **Note**: before running this command, make sure that you have built your application (in other words your `deployment/web` folder is not empty) by running the app locally this folder will be generated.